 A driver must also be registered to electronically view the information in his or her own Clearinghouse record.

-Drivers who register before January 6, 2020, will have their Clearinghouse accounts and contact preferences set up, allowing them to quickly respond to query requests from employers on or after January 6, 2020.
+Registered drivers will have their Clearinghouse accounts and contact preferences set up, allowing them to quickly respond to query requests from employers.
 Registration is available at https://clearinghouse.fmcsa.dot.gov/register.

 - View their own driver record electronically.